- 1 Visual Marketing with Infographics, Videos, Interactives, and Presentations

 Jae Baer is a driving force in the marketing industry.
 Jae Baer has made the phrase “Youtility” a single solution word in online marketing.
 Youtility means “marketing that is so useful, people would pay for it”.

-The content that is effective is content that is truly and inherently useful.
-Whether your company is creating its own content or strategically ease dropping on Twitter, for example, to discover opportunities to help people, companies that take the opportunity to help are seeing fantastic results.
+Most important, the content that is effective is content that is truly and inherently useful.
+It does not matter whether your company is creating its own content or strategically ease dropping on Twitter.
+See, companies that take the opportunity to help are seeing fantastic results.

 Repurposing Written Content – a Powerful Source of Visuals